cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   return evaluatedElement
 ~~~

-Servers serialize and send the output `evaluatedElement` to clients for processing.
+Servers send the output `evaluatedElement` to clients for processing.
 Recall that servers may batch multiple client inputs to `Evaluate`.

-Upon receipt of `evaluatedElement`, clients deserialize and process the result to
+Upon receipt of `evaluatedElement`, clients process it to complete the
-complete the OPRF evaluation with the `Finalize` function described below.
+OPRF evaluation with the `Finalize` function described below.
-If deserialization fails, clients MUST abort the protocol with a `DeserializeError`
-failure.

 ~~~
 Input: